Expertium/expertium.github.io/Benchmark.md

 4.​ FSRS-4.5.
 It's a slightly improved version of FSRS v4, the shape of the forgetting curve has been changed.

 5.​ FSRS-5.
+It takes into account same-day reviews, unlike all previous versions, though the improvement in performance is small.

+6.​ FSRS-6.
 The newest version.
-The main difference is that it takes into account same-day reviews, unlike all previous versions, though the improvement in performance is small.
-All newest versions of Anki use FSRS-5.
+It has 2 more parameters than FSRS-5.
+One for same-day reviews, and oen for controlling the shape of the forgetting curve.
+Before FSRS-6 the shape was the same for all users.

-6.​ FSRS-5 (default parameters).
-This is just to see how well FSRS-5 performs without optimization.
+7.​ FSRS-6 (default parameters).
+This is just to see how well FSRS-6 performs without optimization.

-7.​ FSRS-5 (pretrain).
-In FSRS, the first 4 parameters (values of initial stability) are optimized in a completely different way compared to the rest.
-"Pretrain" is when the first 4 parameters are optimized, while the rest of parameters are set to default.
-In Anki >=24.06, when parameters are optimized, the optimizer determines whether to keep the default parameters, perform pretrain, or perform a full optimization; which one is used depends on the user's review history.
-The more reviews a user has, the more likely it is that full optimization will be performed.

 Below is a diagram that should give you a better understanding of FSRS.
 If you want to know the details, please read [this article](/Algorithm.md).